by Olivia Janz Registered Acupuncturist Kenmore Centre for Health Brisbane

 Acupuncture, Breast Cancer, and Menopausal Symptoms

 Acupuncture has also been studied in women who have had breast cancer.
-The reduction in hot flushes was not as significant in this group, however it improved sleep, depression, joint pain, palpitation, headache, tingling, irritability, anxiety, insomnia, fatigue and joint aches.
+The reduction in hot flushes was not as significant in this group, however it did improve some other symptoms joint pain, palpitation, headache, tingling, irritability, anxiety, insomnia, fatigue and joint aches.

 Treatment Adapted to Individuals